 Not around here anyways.

-As long as I can remember music has been present around me.
-Whether that was from my parents singing, or playing their teenage records on the record player, which included all sorts of 50’s and 60’s hits by Fats Domino, Chuck Berry, Bobby Darin, Jerry Lee Lewis and a long list of rocking kids that took the boring lifeless music of the 30’s and 40’s and gave it some pepper.
-Chuck Berry being the most notable.
-Everyone wanted to duck walk and play a guitar and sing like him.
+For as long as I can remember music has been present around me.
+Whether that was from my parents singing, or playing their teenage records on the record player, which included all sorts of ’50s and 60’s hits by Fats Domino, Chuck Berry, Bobby Darin, Jerry Lee Lewis, and a long list of rocking kids that took the boring lifeless music of the ’30s and ’40s and gave it some pepper.
+Chuck Berry is the most notable.
+Everyone wanted to duck walk and play the guitar and sing like him.
 He was wild stuff.

 And along my life’s path I can’t recall many moments that I’ve been without it.
 There have been some solitary passages of time that such aural stimuli was deliberately removed.
 But I corrected that as soon as possible.

 So it’s almost always playing around me.
 And I pick up when out and about when and where music is piped in from above.
 Grocery stores play it.
 There’s a retail hotspot near me that includes a Post office, Trader Joe’s, a jewelry store, and a few other franchises that rotate occupancy in that outdoor mall.
 They play a lot of John Mayer.
 That makes a lot of sense.

 But to get back on track about the critical persistence and infinite nature of music, I was receiving my musical signals by way of some unrefined methods when growing up.
 The vinyl albums were a great source, but the equipment at hand was poor.
 And growing up in the rural South made matters difficult as a child.
 Sourcing anything of quality meant getting it from Atlanta, where I was born.
 That went for hardware and software.